jquintanilla4/canva_banana/README.md

 - Click `Transform` to show an orange bounding box with drag handles.
 Corners scale uniformly; edges scale along one axis; the top circle rotates.
 - Default drag keeps the aspect ratio.
 Hold Shift while dragging any handle to free-transform (non-uniform scale) for stretching or squashing.
 - Press Enter/Escape or click the orange `Transform` button again to exit and keep the changes.

+### Blind Test Mode
+Use Blind Test Mode for unbiased model comparisons:
+- Click the spy icon (left of the info icon) in the bottom-right toolbar to enable
+- All model names in dropdowns become random codenames (e.g., "Swift Falcon", "Silent Panther")
+- Codenames stay consistent within a session but reset on page refresh
+- Click the icon again to reveal the real model names
+- Metadata overlays still show original model names for reference after testing